 Putting a venue first makes it easier to ask and/or enforce your band or music act’s own minimum wage requirements.
 If you start to change your mindset from “we just want to play” to “we don’t play a show for anything less than X number of dollars to meet our band’s business goals”, your own way of thinking and processes start to reflect that and you approach the whole situation from a different perspective.

-If you’re just starting out, it may be ok to play for free, for food and drinks, or for the door.
+If you’re just starting out, it may be just fine to play for free, for food and drinks, or for the door cover charge.

-But as your performance and show becomes more polished and you grow as musicians or entertainers, you’ll find that it’s wise to re-evaluate what’s called your “intrinsic value”, or the value bubble of the experience and interactions you bring to any business relationship.
+But as your performance and show becomes more polished and you grow as musicians or entertainers, you’ll find that it’s wise to re-evaluate what’s called your “intrinsic value”, or the whole of your experience and interactions that you bring to any business relationship.

-This value is greater than just the value of your gear, your gas and other physical expenses.
+This value is greater than just the value of your gear, your gas and other physical expenses (or explicit value).
 This includes your knowledge, your musical talent, your industry experience, and your ability to create an entertainment experience that makes both your band and the venue you play look like top notch rockstars.